Pir00t/Decoder_scripts/Dark_Angels/README.md

 # Dark Angels
 A POC script to decrypt files that have been encrypted by Dark Angels ransomware (Linux 2023-24 variant).

-Blog post on the ransomware [here]()
+I began research on this when the samples came out but didn't have time to fill in some blanks on the encryption process.
+Since then, the team over at ZScaler have posted an excellent blog on the inner workings [here](https://www.zscaler.com/blogs/security-research/shining-light-dark-angels-ransomware-group).

 _Note: this POC only works by grabbing the key from memory while debugging.
-The script has been developed to see if it was possible to decrypt the files and work ongoing to see if the key can be retrieved by other means._
+The script has been developed to see if it was possible to decrypt the files but the likelihood of live capture is extremely tricky and more likely not implemented._

 ## Prerequisites
 Either: